Computational Business is today's technological and strategic marketplace challenge.

 Real World Finance

-More than ever, the Great Recession (2008-) has shown how important modeling for the real world has become.
+The Great Recession (2007-2009) showed how crucial modeling for the real world has become, to avoid yesterday’s mistakes and prepare for tomorrow’s opportunities.
 Although off-the-shelf financial pricing and forecasting solutions exist, they often rely upon assumptions which are oversimplified for tractability.
-This has led to mispricing of complex derivatives and aggregated securities (such as Collateralized Debt Obligations, or CDOs), and an underestimation of the downside risk of extreme events.
+In the Great Recession this led to mispricing of complex derivatives and aggregated securities (such as Collateralized Debt Obligations, or CDOs), and an underestimation of the downside risk of extreme events.

 Shorish Research can tailor a custom solution to the needs of the financial institution or planner, taking into consideration (for example) heavy-tailed returns distributions, non-normal distributions, and other real-world financial complications.